moodle/devdocs/docs/guides/moodleapp/development/plugins-development-guide.md

 ### Step 2.
 Creating the main function

-The main function displays the current issued certificate (or several warnings if it’s not possible to issue a certificate).
+The main function displays the current issued certificate (or several warnings if it's not possible to issue a certificate).
 It also displays a link to view the dates of previously issued certificates.

 All the functions must be created in the plugin or subsystem `classes/output` directory, the name of the class must be `mobile`.